Joecstarr/thesis/sections/tabulation/initial_dataset/rational.md

 Conveniently, each rational number corresponds to exactly two regular continued fractions [@rockettContinuedFractions1998, pg.
 3].
-The first is a twist vector with leftmost element greater than or equal to $2$, and the second with leftmost element equal to $1$, seen in @rational-math-twotv.
-Observe that one of these twist vectors has an even number of entries and one has an odd number of entries.
+The first is a twist vector with leftmost element greater than or equal to $2$, and the second with leftmost element equal to $1$ (@rational-math-twotv).
+Observe, one of these twist vectors has an even number of entries and one has an odd number of entries.

 ```{math}
 :label: rational-math-twotv